 At Marsh Green we teach your children phonics.
-Our approach to learning phonics in Reception, Year 1 and Year 2 is through using Letters and Sounds: Principles and Practice of High Quality Phonics.
+Our approach to learning phonics in Early Years, Year 1 and Year 2 is through using Letters and Sounds: Principles and Practice of High Quality Phonics.

 Letters and Sounds provides us with games and resources to support our teaching of phonics.
 It aims to build pupils’ speaking and listening skills, as well as prepare pupils to learn to read, by developing their phonic knowledge and skills.
 It sets out a detailed programme for teaching phonic skills, with the aim of pupils becoming fluent readers by age seven.

 The national phonics screening check was introduced in 2012 to all Year 1 pupils.
 It is a short, statutory assessment to ensure that children are making sufficient progress in the phonics skills to read words and are on track to become fluent readers who can enjoy reading for pleasure and for learning.

 The Screening will take place the week of the 13th June 2016.